krogla/lido-subgraph-reward-history/README.md

-# Using Lido Subgraph for fetching rewards history
+# Using Lido Subgraph to fetch Daily Rewards History

 The repository contains sample code for using Lido Subgraph to retrieve the daily rewards history for a specific address of a stETH-holding user.

-In fact, the code in the repository is a minimized and refactored version of the same logic used in the API of the Lido [Reward History Backend service](https://docs.lido.fi/integrations/api/#lido-reward-history)
+In fact, the current code is a minimized and refactored version of the same logic used in the API of the Lido [Reward History Backend service](https://docs.lido.fi/integrations/api/#lido-reward-history)

 ## setup